-III.
-Data Sources and Trends
+5.3 Data Sources and Trends

-Our analysis in this paper will focus primarily on U.S. patent grants as an indicator of inventive output.
+Our analysis in this chapter will focus primarily on US patent grants as an indicator of inventive output.
 This is principally because prior research has established that the real economic value of most patents is extremely small (Jaffe and Trajtenberg 2002), but the more valuable patents tend to be patented not just in the home country but in other major markets as well.
 Because India and China are developing countries with still-developing patent systems, a patent grant in India or China is less likely to represent an important advance over the global state of the art.
 However, the USPTO will apply the same standards to patent applications originating in India or China that it applies to patent applications originating in California.
-These U.S. patent grants are far more likely to be reflective of economically valuable new-to-the-world inventions than is an "invention" for which we find Indian or Chinese patent grants but no U.S. patent grants.
+These US patent grants are far more likely to be reflective of economically valuable new-to-the-world inventions than is an "invention" for which we find Indian or Chinese patent grants but no US patent grants.
 Furthermore, significant changes in the domestic patent systems in India and China make Indian and Chinese patent data inconsistent over time.

 Our data come from several sources.
-The first is the Selected Bibliographic Information from US Patents DVD (2009 December) released by the USPTO, which contains bibliographic information for all granted patents from 1969-2009.13 The second is the Disambiguation and Co-authorship Networks of the U.S. Patent Inventor Database (Lai et al. 2011), which contains bibliographic information for granted patents and citations data for patents granted during the period of 1975-2010.14 The third is the COMETS database 1.0 (Zucker and Darby 2011), which we used to verify and supplement citation data from the Disambiguation and Co-authorship Networks of the U.S. Patent Inventor Database.
-The fourth is the USPTO Patent Full-Text and Image Database (online), as well as the Patent Assignment Database (online), which we used to identify and verify some important information of our dataset.
-We dropped withdrawn patents from our datasets, updated patent classes to Current Classifications as of the end of 2010, and standardized the assignee codes and names according to the USPTO's assignee harmonization system.^{15, 16, 17}
+The first is the selected bibliographic information from the US Patents DVD (2009 December) released by the USPTO, which contains bibliographic information for all granted patents from 1969 to 2009.12 The second is the Disambiguation and Co-Authorship Networks of the US Patent Inventor Database (Lai et al. 2011), which contains bibliographic information for granted patents and citations data for patents granted during the period of 1975-2010.13 The third is the COMETS database 1.0 (Zucker and Darby 2011), which we used to verify and supplement citation data from the Disambiguation and Co-Authorship Networks of the US Patent Inventor Database.
+The fourth is the USPTO Patent Full-Text and Image Database (online), as well as the Patent Assignment Database (online), which we used to identify and verify some important information in our data set.

-13 The information from this data source has been included in the Disambiguation and Co-authorship Networks of the U.S. Patent Inventor Database (Lai et al. 2011).
-However, when we began work this research project, the Disambiguation and Co-authorship Networks of the U.S. Patent Inventor Database had not come out.
+12. The information from this data source has been included in the Disambiguation and Co-Authorship Networks of the US Patent Inventor Database (Lai et al. 2011).
+However, when we began work on this research project, the Disambiguation and Co-Authorship Networks of the US Patent Inventor Database had not come out.